-Do not receive a "live" vaccine while you are being treated with Benlysta.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.
+Do not receive a "live" vaccine while using Benlysta.
+The vaccine may not work as well and may not fully protect you from disease.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Benlysta side effects

-new or worsening depression, anxiety, mood or behavior changes, trouble sleeping, or thoughts about hurting yourself or others;
+new or worsening depression, anxiety, mood or behavior changes, trouble sleeping, risk-taking behavior, or thoughts about hurting yourself or others;

 wheezing, chest tightness, trouble breathing; or